octoberswimmer/batchforce/README.md

         - incr: increments the number stored at key by one. set to 1 if not set.
         - clone: create a copy of the record

+        The date function supports the standard Salesforce DateTime format.

         The + and - operators can be used to add, update, or remove fields on the record object.
 For example:
         record + {RecordTypeId: apex.myRecordTypeId} - "RecordType.Name"